-Alex Guillien is entering his first year as Strength Coach/Instructor at Dakota State University.
+Alex Guillien is entering his second year as Strength Coach/Instructor at Dakota State University.
 Last year, he served as a Graduate Assistant as a Strength and Conditioning Coach.
-He will be finishing up the MSET program this year.
+He completed his MSET program last year.

 Prior to coaching at DSU, Guillien spent a summer as an intern at the University of Northern Iowa.
 He helped with football, volleyball and men's basketball.
 His undergraduate studies were in Exercise Science at Winona State University (Minn.).
 He also served as intern Strength Coach at Winona State.
 Guillien played two years of Junior College Basketball at Rochester Community and Technical College prior to attending Winona State University.

 Guillien is a native of Caledonia, Minn.

 Sports Shieldz Offensive Coordinator/Wide Receivers Coach

-Recruiting Area: Iowa, Florida, Wisconsin, Missouri, Illinois, Indiana
+Recruiting Areas: Sioux Falls, Iowa, Florida, Wisconsin, Missouri, Illinois, Indiana

 E-mail: Coach Hottle

-Jared Hottle begins his second season coaching with Dakota State football team.
-He will be the team's special teams coordinator as well as wide receivers coach.
+Jared Hottle begins his third season coaching with Dakota State University football team.
+He is be the team's special teams coordinator as well as wide receivers coach.
 Hottle went to Central College where he was a student assistant for the football team assisting with offensive line for a year and defensive backs for three years.
 In addition to coaching duties, he also assisted in coordinating video as well as assisting in both in and out-of-season recruiting for the Dutch.

-Hottle was an Economics and Political Science double major while at Central and is close to earning his Master's from Dakota State University.
+Hottle was an Economics and Political Science double major while at Central.
+He completed his Master's degree in Educational Technology from Dakota State University last December.